 - All urgent maintenance requests should be reported by telephone to Facilities Management and general maintenance requests can be logged via an online .

 - After-hours emergencies should be reported in the first instance to USQ Security.

 - The University has a campus wide cleaning contract with set standards and procedures in place to monitor performance.

-- All staff are responsible for reporting tripping hazards to Campus Services or chemical spillages to USQ Safe.
+- All staff are responsible for reporting tripping hazards to Facilities Management or chemical spillages to USQ Safe.

 - Electrical Requirements:

 To enable the University to comply with the requirements of the Electricity Act the following points must be adhered to:

 - No electrical work is to be performed on University property for all activities other than Capital or Minor Works unless it has been authorised by the Supervisor (Maintenance) or for all Capital and Minor Works the Manager (Projects).
 On completion of the work the relevant Facilities Management Officer must be advised and the relevant information supplied to enable schedules to be upgraded and the work inspected.

 - Staff members required to perform electrical work as part of their duties (and who are appropriately licensed), must submit copies of their licence, a certificate of attendance of the M.E.N. testing awareness session and evidence of skills in resuscitation to Facilities Management.

 - Names (with qualifications) of those staff members within Faculties/Departments who are required to perform electrical work as part of their duties and therefore maintain an electrical workers licence or restricted licence are to be forwarded to Facilities Management.